-KIM KINNEAR, Owner/Artistic Director.
+KIM KINNEAR, Owner/Artistic Director, Founder.

 Kim has studied Ballet, Tap, Modern and Jazz since the age of five.
 While a dance major at Loretto Heights Fine Arts College, she studied intensively with Jeri McAndrews (Paul Taylor Company), Milenko Banovich.
 In Los Angeles, she studied Jazz at Moro-Landis (currently “Millennium”) under Joe Tremain and Jaimie Rogers.
 She also worked professionally in L.A. and Japan.
 She holds a BA in education and taught school in the Parker area for 6 years.
 She opened Parker Dance in 1993, is a member of Dance Educators of America, won the DEA Outstanding Choreography Award several times, has collaborated with dance professionals such as David Taylor and International Ballet School, and has trained students who grew up at Parker Dance Academy and continued to dance with scholarships to Alonzo King Lines Ballet in San Francisco, Alvin Ailey in New York, University of Utah, University of Hawaii, among others.
 She has 38+ years of teaching experience and a lifelong passion for dance and education.

-JULIE CURLEY, Assistant Director.
+JULIE CURLEY, Founder.

 Julie has trained in Ballet for 19 years and tap & jazz for 12 years.
 She has trained under ballet masters from Ballet West, San Francisco Ballet (Michelle Burns), and Ballet Arts (Larry Boyette).
 She performed with USO as a jazz dancer and also danced in classical ballets such as Sleeping Beauty and the Nutcracker.
 She has had teacher training in the Vaganova Syllabus and the Royal Academy of Dance Syllabus.
 She has been teaching dance for 30+ years, 7 of those as the director of a studio branch.
 She has been at PDA for over 20 years.